FranckyU/FranckyU/README.md

 # Andy // Welcome here!

-## Ruby ● Rails ● SaaS ● And other stuff
+## Ruby → Rails → SaaS → and other stuff